safespring/docs/content/new/elastic-ip.md

 }
 ```

-The address and port to connect to is always `169.254.169.254:179`.
-Even
+The address and port to connect to is always `169.254.169.254:179` using AS
-though the BGP peering happens over IPv4 only, you may advertise IPv6 prefixes
+number `64700`.
+Even though the BGP peering happens over IPv4 only, you may
-over this connection.
-Please note that the term "safespring" is an arbitrary
+advertise IPv6 prefixes over this connection.
+Please note that the term
-name set specifically in Bird in order to identify the connection - it has no
+"safespring" is an arbitrary name set specifically in Bird in order to identify
-technical meaning or effect.
-After starting Bird we can check status with
+the connection - it has no technical meaning or effect.
+After starting Bird we
+can check status with

 ```code
 # birdcl show protocol safespring